-The University of the Incarnate Word maintains educational records for all current and former students who are officially enrolled at the university.
-Student records at the university are subject to the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended.
-Students have the right to file a complaint with the U.S. Department of Education concerning FERPA compliance issues.
+The University of the Incarnate Word maintains educational records for all current and former students who are officially enrolled.
+Student records at the University are subject to the provisions of the Family Educational Rights and Privacy Act of 1974, as amended.
+The Feik School of Pharmacy follows the policies and procedures set forth by the University's Office of the Registrar.
+Information regarding FERPA and all associated policies can be found at: https://my.uiw.edu/registrar/ferpa.html.